lamnhh/freelancer-server/README.md

 - `POST /api/job-type`: create a new type.
 Only admins can access this route.
 Body must contain `name`, which is the name for the new type.

-- `DELETE /api/job-type/:id`: delete a job type with a given ID.
+- (Deprecated) `DELETE /api/job-type/:id`: delete a job type with a given ID.
 Only admins can access this route.

 - `PATCH /api/job-type/:id`: update name of a type.
 Only admins can access this route.
 Body must contain `name`, which is the new name of the type.